Get Rid of Ants in Your Sandbox

 - Line the bottom of your sandbox with landscaping fabric.
 This fabric is a thin, breathable, black fabric used predominately for gardening and can be found in any hardware or gardening store.
 It allows water to still flow through, but prevents ants and other bugs from getting in through the bottom.

 If you have ants in your sandbox, but they haven’t found their way into your home, it’s only matter of time until they do.
-Ants are very tiny and have no problem attaching themselves to clothing or hitching a ride in your child’s pocket.
+Sand ants are very tiny and have no problem attaching themselves to clothing or hitching a ride in your child’s pocket.